rdsea/ROHE/README.md

 ```bash
 $ rohe_cli register-app --app <application_name> --run <run_ID> --user <user_ID> --url <resigstration_service_url> --output_dir <folder_path_to_save_app_metadata>
 ```
 - Then, users must implement QoA probes manually into the application.
 Probes use this metadata to register with the observation service.
-The metadata can be extended with information like stageID microserviceID, method, role, etc. After the registration, the probes will receive communication protocol & configurations to report metrics.
+The metadata can be extended with information like stage_id microserviceID, method, role, etc. After the registration, the probes will receive communication protocol & configurations to report metrics.
 - While the applications are running, the reported metrics are processed by an Observation Agent.
 The Agent must be configured with application name, command, stream configuration including:
     - Processing window: interval, size